PlacePass invites you to be a traveler, not a tourist

-Almost $150 billion worth of transactions that are expected to move online by 2030, which suggests that this boom will continue.
+By 2030, ~$150Bn of travel payments will move online, which suggests that this boom will continue.
 The shift towards booking experiences online suggests that this space will have to mature, bringing better quality to match customer expectations.

 The activity discovery system is still broken

 Travel isn’t moving online as quickly as everyone might expect.
 Booking holidays often takes a lot of research, scheduling, and budgeting.
 What you do on a tour depends on your interests, time available, and budget constraints.
 Hence, it is important for an online booking platform to cater to the needs of all kinds of travelers by providing a wide plethora of options.

 However, most of the booking platforms don’t provide enough relevant information for travelers to make a decision.
 They also don’t offer good refund and cancellation policies to accommodate any delays or changes to your travel itinerary.
 Further, multiple bookings can create coordination issues.
 Instead of enjoying your trip, you end up spending time in coordinating and communicating with different service providers.

 PlacePass aims to solve these travel woes.
 The online platform allows travelers to search for activities and tour packages.
 PlacePass scans hundreds of travel and tour operator websites to offer a list of packages to choose from.
 You can also compare prices with other websites.

 PlacePass has curated tours and activities in more than 180 countries, and claims to add new experiences every week.
 Whether you are looking to explore offbeat places or traveling with your family, PlacePass’s extensive collection has many options to choose from.